-If you're handy, you can fix some problems on the throwaway sealer yourself, at least if the fix doesn't require parts.
-But for me, this isn't the point.
+If you're handy, you can fix some problems on the throwaway sealer yourself: the seal bar, for example.

-I prefer not to contribute to our "throwaway society" mentality whenever I can avoid doing so.
+We prefer not to contribute to our "throwaway society" mentality whenever we can avoid doing so.

-It will make you a lot happier to have a few high quality tools than cupboards full of throwaway junk.
+It will make you happier to have a few high quality tools than cupboards full of throwaway junk.